Hattie Lloyd 30/01/23

 The museum is, unsurprisingly, a visual feast.
 Bringing together pieces by iconic labels like Vivienne Westwood, Balenciaga, and Dior – many of them personally donated by the designers themselves – alongside cherished loans from the public, the museum’s expertly-curated exhibitions and talks are a reminder that clothing has always been political, too; recent events have explored Mary Queen of Scots’ use of textiles as a tool for resistance (even whilst she was locked up), and author L. J. Adlington’s powerful book The Dressmakers of Auschwitz – recounting the women who survived the concentration camps thanks to their sewing skills.

-Beyond The Fashion and Textile Museum’s inspirational exhibitions, the key to its brilliance is its interactivity.
+Beyond the Fashion and Textile Museum’s inspirational exhibitions, the key to its brilliance is its interactivity.
 There are a host of workshops on offer that bring the world of fashion to life; their packed schedule offers you the chance to learn everything from silk painting to brooch stitching to embroidery, to full-on couture dressmaking – pick something not-too-stressful and it’s absolutely ideal first-date material (material being the operative word).

 As museums go, it really is cut from a different cloth.